Agile-Today/agile-today.github.io/_posts/2017-07-20-next-tutorial.md

 ---
-title: Next Theme Tutorial
+title: Agile Tutorial
-description: NexT is a high quality elegant Jekyll theme ported from Hexo Next.
-It is crafted from scratch, with love.
+description: We have compiled the best Agile Practices and Methodologies for you.
 categories:
  - tutorial
 tags: